 Interestingly, Marc Platt’s 2009 audio drama An Earthly Child – another major attempt to deal with all that Susan business, also with Ford reprising the role – similarly opened with David Campbell dead.
 (This is something of a recurring theme in Doctor Who – the men to whom companions were originally married off are routinely killed off by later writers who want to bring back a character and aren’t interested in whoever they were saddled with.)
 In this version, David died some years ago, leaving behind a teenage son, Alex Campbell.
 (Reproduction and propagation are something of a trademark for Platt, who also gave the Brigadier a daughter and grandson in Downtime, made the Doctor the progenitor of the Cybermen in Spare Parts, and did… all that stuff in Lungbarrow.)
-The Doctor’s biological great-grandchild, Alex later appeared in Platt’s excellent Christmassy audio Relative Dimensions, only for Big Finish to throw a spanner in the works by unceremoniously killing the character off in To the Death without bothering to have either the Doctor or Susan react significantly to their loss.
+The Doctor’s biological great-grandchild, Alex later appeared in Platt’s excellent Christmassy audio Relative Dimensions, only for Big Finish to resolve things rather unsatisfactorily in To the Death, killing the character off without having either the Doctor or Susan react significantly to their loss.

 It might have been tempting to place A Happy Ending just after The Five Doctors, but Susan mentions that her grandfather’s appearance and dress sense have changed, so unless we take this as a sly dig at Richard Hurndall, the First Doctor is the only one who can’t have brought Susan to the cruise.
 If we want this to be consistent with the audio dramas, it’s several years before An Earthly Child from Susan’s perspective, but both she and the Doctor have to lose their memories of the cruise adventure somehow (which is, to be fair, the sort of thing that happens all the time in Doctor Who).
 Aside from this, the Doctor who takes her to the cruise could be anyone from Troughton to Capaldi or beyond.

 For no particular reason, the Master moves his TARDIS to another location on the ship, where it adopts the form of an out-of-order disabled toilet.
 Finally, the moment we’ve all been waiting for – Susan meets the Master.
 When she observes that he’s had a new regeneration, he remarks, “Yes, more than one.
 Didn’t care for the last body very much.
 It is so nice to have a beard again.
 You know, a Master without a beard is like a day without sunshine…” At this point, the most recent on-screen Master had been Eric Roberts in the 1996 film; he was beardless indeed, though the result of possession rather than regeneration.
 In fact, the next three TV Masters – Derek Jacobi, John Simm, and Michelle Gomez – are all distinctly clean-shaven.
-As such, we can place the Messenger Master during the Time War (one of the the new regeneration cycle including the Alexander Macqueen Master, if you’re into Big Finish) or at some undefined point in the Master’s future, a little like Tom Baker’s Curator – perhaps he’s the War King, the benevolent Master who rules Gallifrey in the Faction Paradox series.
+As such, we can place the Messenger Master during the Time War (one of the the new regeneration cycle including the Alexander Macqueen Master, if you’re into the audios) or at some undefined point in the Master’s future, a little like Tom Baker’s Curator – perhaps he’s the War King, the benevolent Master who rules Gallifrey in the Faction Paradox series.

 While stalking after the dismissive Susan, the Master notices those sinister American aliens, and turns to address the camera: “How did they get here so fast?
 No, they will not obtain the power to destroy this planet if I can help it!”
 This isn’t a million miles away from the Doctor’s direct address in 2015’s “Before the Flood”, which was peculiar in itself – perhaps Time Lords are just a bit inclined towards metafictional awareness around water?